neo-project/neo-modules/README.md

 ### Storage Engine
 There, currently, two option for users for the storage engine.

+### RPC NEP5 Tracker
+Plugin that enables NEP5 tracking using LevelDB.

 #### LevelDBStore
 If there is no further modification of the configuration file of the neo-node, it is the default storage engine in the NEO system.
 In this case, you should paste the `LevelDBStore` in the Plugins before launching the node.